vmware-labs/node-replicated-kernel/doc/src/architecture/Memory.md

 The kernel has to explicitly handle running out of memory. nrk uses fallible allocations to handle out-of-memory errors gracefully by returning an error to applications.
-This is not quite done in all cases yet and still needs work.
+We do this in almost all cases in the kernel (with some exceptions during initializations etc.) but some of the 3rd party dependencies (e.g., to parse ELF binaries) are not completely converted to fallible allocations yet.

 Another issue is that handling out-of-memory errors in presence of replicated data-structures becomes a little more challenging: Allocations which happen to